HewlettPackard/c-spiffe/CONTRIBUTING.md

 ## Continuous Integration

 This project uses Github Actions as Continuous Integration tool.
-Refer to [CI.md](CI.md) for mor information.
+Refer to [CI.md](CI.md) for more information.